Dr

 JD, MPhil (Melbourne), LLM (Harvard), PhD (UCL)

 Dr Anna Saunders is a Lecturer at the ANU Law School.
 She researches in international law, the history and theory of property, and the political economy of science and technology.
 Her current work explores transformations of intellectual property and of legal frameworks for scientific and technological cooperation in the context of a climate-changed world.
-In 2024, Anna received the Australian and New Zealand Society of International Law Article Prize for her article on international law and the political economy of constitution-making.
+In 2024, she received the Australian and New Zealand Society of International Law Article Prize for her article on international law and the political economy of constitution-making.
 She is a founding member and the inaugural Chair of the Law, Science, and Technology in Society Hub (LSTS Hub) at ANU Law School, and a member of ANU’s Capitalism Studies Network and the Centre for International and Public Law.
-In 2026, she will be a Senior Visiting Fellow at Sciences Po Law.
+From October 2026, she will be an Affiliated Scholar with the Laureate Program on Global Climate Corporate Accountability at Melbourne Law School.

 Anna’s work has been published in the American Journal of International LawTransnational Legal Theory, and as chapters in edited volumes with leading university presses.
-She has been invited to give seminars on her research at Edinburgh Law School, Sciences Po Law School, Warwick Law School and Amsterdam Law School.
 She was a co-editor of the volume Revolutions in International Law: The Legacies of 1917, published with Cambridge University Press.
-She serves on the editorial board of the London Review of International Law, is Book Reviews Editor at the Journal of Law and Political Economy, and a member of the governing board of the International Society for the History and Theory of Intellectual Property (ISHTIP) (2025–2030).
+She has been invited to give seminars on her research at Edinburgh Law School, Warwick Law School and Amsterdam Law School, and to teach in the Semaine doctorale intensive at Sciences Po Law School.
+She serves as Book Reviews Editor at the Journal of Law and Political Economy, and as a member of the governing board of the International Society for the History and Theory of Intellectual Property (ISHTIP) (2025–2030).

 Anna obtained her doctorate from University College London, where she was a Modern Law Review Scholar, a Graduate Lecturer in Property Law, and the recipient of a London Arts and Humanities Partnership studentship from the UK’s Arts and Humanities Research Council.
 She holds a JD (first class honours) and MPhil from Melbourne Law School, where she was an editor of the Melbourne Journal of International Law, and an LLM from Harvard Law School, where she was a Frank Knox Fellow.
-At Melbourne Law School, she was a Senior Program Fellow with a five-year ARC Laureate Program on civil war and the transformation of international law, led by Professor Anne Orford.
 She has served as an associate to Justice Susan Kenny AM at the Federal Court of Australia, and is admitted as an Australian lawyer and an officer of the Supreme Court of Victoria.

 Areas of Expertise